CodeFab-io/ElmSharp/README.md

         var guessQuality =
             (playerGuess < model.NumberToBeGuessed) ? "too low." :
             (playerGuess > model.NumberToBeGuessed) ? "too high." :
-            "🎉 Perfect!
-Congratulations!";
+            "perfect!
+Congratulations! (★‿★)";

         return $"\n  You guessed [{playerGuess}].
 Your guess is {guessQuality}\n";
     }
 }
 ```

-> Depending on the terminal that you are using, the `🎉` emoji might either be correctly rendered or displayed as `??`.
-Emojis are hard, what can I tell you 🤷‍♂️.

 ### 🚀 Taking the app for another spin

-Okay, it is time to take this phenomenal game for a spin once again and see how it works.
+Okay, it is time to take this phenomenal game for a spin once again and see how it works. `dotnet run` is our friend.
 We can see that any input other than `0-9` or `Q` has no effect, and if we press the numbers on our keyboard (bug spoiler alert, the ones above the major key section, not the ones on the numpad to the right) we can see the game telling us "too high", "too low" or congratulating us for finding the ""secret"" number (wink wink 😜).
-We can note two improvements that we can make on our app:
+We can take note of two improvements that we must make to our app:

 * The numbers on the numpad should also work as well